sandvine/sandscript-library-interface/README.md

 # Sanity-Checking

+To 'test' your library, there is a simple tool that will open your shared library and read the manifests.

-To 'test' your library, you can compile `dump-shared-library-contents.c` as:
+You can compile `dump-shared-library-contents.c` as:

     gcc -o dump-shared-library-contents dump-shared-library-contents.c -ldl